hisashin/fiberPCB/README.md

 ## Why fiberPCB?

-OK let's compare it to other ways to get your own PCB.
+Let's compare fiberPCB to alternatives.

 * Online PCB service
   * Best way as long as you can wait delivery for few days to weeks.